open-component-model/ocm/docs/lib/introduction.md

 ### Section 3.4.5 - OCI Context

-The OCI Context provides access to OCI Repositories (or rather OCI Registries).
+The _OCI Context_ provides access to _OCI Repositories_ (or rather OCI Registries).
-The primary aspect to consider here, is that OCI Repository is just an interface, thus, an abstraction.
+The primary aspect to consider here, is that _OCI Repository_ is just an interface, thus, an abstraction.
 In other words, any type that provides access to OCI Artifacts through the OCI Repository interface is considered an OCI Repository by this library.

 Current Implementations (also called Storage Mappings) are:
 **ocireg Package**
-The ocireg package within pkg/contexts/oci/repositories implements the OCI Repository interface using OCI Registries
+The ocireg package within pkg/contexts/oci/repositories implements the OCI Repository interface using OCI Registries.

 **docker Package**
-The docker package within pkg/contexts/oci/repositories implements the OCI Repository interface using docker daemons
+The docker package within pkg/contexts/oci/repositories implements the OCI Repository interface using docker daemons.

 **ctf Package**
 The ctf package within pkg/contexts/oci/repositories implements the OCI Repository interface using file systems.

+**CAREFUL:**
-**CAREFUL:** To prevent confusions, artifactset is not an equal implementations to those.
-An artifactset can only hold versions of the same artifact.
-Thus, it corresponds to a Namespace (or rather OCI Repository), but implements the OCI Repository interface.
-The artifactset type is the type in which local artifacts are stored alongside their Component Descriptor.
+To prevent confusions, _artifactset_ is not an equal implementation to those.
+An _artifactset_ can only hold versions of the same artifact.
+Thus, it corresponds to a _Namespace_ (or rather OCI Repository), but implements the OCI Repository interface.
+The _artifactset_ type is the type in which local artifacts are stored alongside their Component Descriptor.
+_docker_ is not an equal implementation either, as it can only deal with _oci images_ and not with _oci artifacts_.

 ### Section 3.4.6 - OCM Context

-The OCM Context provides access to OCM Repositories.
+The _OCM Context_ provides access to _OCM Repositories_.
 The primary aspect to consider here, is that the OCM Repository implementations are based on the OCI Repository interface.
 Consequently, it is possible to dynamically choose a different storage backend for the OCM Repository.

-The implementation of the mapping from OCM Repository (and respective nested functionalities) to OCI Repository is done by the genericocireg package in pkg/contexts/ocm/repositories.
-Therefore, there are also corresponding packages within pkg/contexts/ocm/repositories for each OCI Repository implementation that can be used as storage backend for an OCM Repository - to be more precise, these currently are the ocireg implementation and the ctf implementation (docker, or rather the docker daemon, cannot be used as storage backend due to the technical limitation that docker can only deal with OCI images and not OCI artifacts).
+The implementation of the mapping from _OCM Repository_ (and respective nested functionalities) to _OCI Repository_ is done by the [genericocireg package](../../pkg/contexts/ocm/repositories/genericocireg).
+Therefore, there are also corresponding packages within that package for each _OCI Repository_ implementation that can be used as _storage backend_ for an _OCM Repository_ - to be more precise, these currently are the `ocireg` implementation and the `ctf` implementation (docker, or rather the docker daemon, cannot be used as storage backend due to the technical limitation that docker can only deal with _oci images_ and not _oci artifacts_).
-These packages are rather trivial as each of them pretty much only provide a function to create a genericocireg RepositorySpec (which implements the ocm RepositorySpec interface) from its own RepositorySpec (which only implements the oci RepositorySpec interface).
+These packages are rather trivial as each of them pretty much only provides a function to create a genericocireg RepositorySpec (which implements the ocm RepositorySpec interface) from its own RepositorySpec (which only implements the oci RepositorySpec interface).